![]() |

 The same technology like this Speak & Spell was used in two other products: Speak & Read and Speak & Math.
 View the more serious Language products like the Language Tutor.

-This Speak & Spell is an early one.
+This Speak & Spell is an early model.
 Please notice the gold lettered "Texas Instruments" on the display screen and the large "TI" logo on the keyboard.
 Later models got a slightly different design.
-Get a later model here.
+View a later model here.

 Compare this red Speak & Spell with the blue Buddy, introduced in the same year in Germany, the French speaking La Dictée Magique or the colorful Grillo Parlante sold in Italy.
-For the United Kingdom market Texas Instruments just changed the Speech-ROM's and created the Speak & Spell (English Voice).
+For the United Kingdom market Texas Instruments just changed the Speech-ROMs and created the Speak & Spell (British Voice).
+Please don't miss the Prototype of the Speak & Spell (Spanish Voice).

 A similar product without display was later introduced with